Chaozhuang22/Batch-PDF-Compression/README.md

 ## Prerequisites

-Before running the script, ensure that you have the [ImageMagick](https://imagemagick.org/script/download.php) installed on your system and accessible from the command line.
+Before running the script, ensure that you have the `poppler` installed on your system and accessible from the command line.

-You can install ImageMagick in Mac through:
+For Linux systems, you can install poppler using the package manager.
+For example, on Ubuntu or Debian:

 ```
-brew install imagemagick
+sudo apt-get install poppler-utils
 ```

-and
+For macOS, you can install poppler using Homebrew:

 ```
-brew install ghostscript
+brew install poppler
 ```

+For Windows, you can download the poppler binaries from the official website and add the bin directory to your system's PATH.

 ## Usage